vermasrijan/srijan-gsoc-2020/README.md

     2. `kill -9 <PID-for-step2>`
     3. `kill -9 <PID-for-step3>`

-> Note: The above steps will create node instances in the same machine.
+> __NOTE__: The above steps will create node instances in the same machine.
 For remote execution, make sure that all firewalls are disabled.

 ### Option 2: PySyft
 - Step 1: Install dependencies via conda